 MOD BDI/KEN/UGA/RRW/TZA/85A21A2/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
 The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+On receipt of the information sent under this provision, the Bureau shall make available that information on the ITU website as soon as possible and shall publish it in the BR IFIC21bis.
+(WRC-15)

 ADD BDI/KEN/UGA/RRW/TZA/85A21A2/2